 Prepare the Gravy

-To make the gravy, skim most of the fat from the roasting pan and place the pan on medium-low heat.
+To make the gravy, skim most of the fat from the bottom of the roasting pan and place the pan on medium-low heat.

 Add 750 ml of the giblets stock and scrape the bits off the bottom of the pan.